diegotmd/bitso-homework/README.md

 - Currency
 - Date

+## Queries
+You can find queries for some of the questions listed in the problem description [here](https://github.com/diegotmd/bitso-homework/blob/main/queries/queries.sql)

 ## Benefits of this modelling approach
 - Make some of the queries simpler
 - Improve performance, since some fact tables have pre-aggregated and pre-transformed data